apache/gravitino/docs/iceberg-rest-service.md

 - Works as a catalog proxy, supporting `Hive` and `JDBC` as catalog backend.
 - Provides a pluggable metrics store interface to store and delete Iceberg metrics.
 - Supports HDFS and S3 storage.
-- When writing to HDFS, the Gravitino Iceberg REST catalog service can only operate as the specified HDFS user and doesn't support proxying to other HDFS users.
-See [How to access Apache Hadoop](gravitino-server-config.md#how-to-access-apache-hadoop) for more details.

 :::info
 Builds with Hadoop 2.10.x.
 There may be compatibility issues when accessing Hadoop 3.x clusters.